TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheDistributionsInDetail/Index.rst

 **\_.htaccess** contains configuration for Apache webservers, which can improve performance.
 It is not used by default.

-**typo3conf/localconf.php** is the main configuration file of your installation and the one all the install tool options get written to.
+**typo3conf/LocalConfiguration.php** is the main configuration file of your installation and the one all the install tool options get written to.
 It therefore has to be writable.

+**typo3conf/AdditionalConfiguration.php** is an additional configuration file, which is executed on every request after LocalConfiguration.php has been loaded.
+It can be used to manipulate
+$GLOBALS['TYPO3_CONF_VARS'].

 .. _custom-folders: